First Things First

 Hair on Ears, on and in the Nose: a reality for some men.
 Those pesky fellows peek out of nowhere.
 Ask your mirror if this needs attention as well.

-Preparation Tips for Ladies
+Preparation Tips for Women

 Everyday Work & Business Makeup Tutorial